-If you don’t have the right home-based business insurance coverage, you could face huge risks.
+If you are in business for yourself and don’t have the right home-based business insurance coverage, you could face huge risks.
 I don’t care if your company is an LLC, Professional LLC, C or S Corp or Sole Proprietor.
 Home-based business owners owe it to themselves and their families to have the right insurance.
 And you have to protect your business and yourself with the right insurance at the cheapest possible price.

 First, don’t make the mistake of thinking your homeowner’s policy covers you because (in most cases) it doesn’t.